pulumi/docs/content/registry/packages/azure/how-to-guides/classic-azure-py-webserver-component.md

 title: "Web Server Using Azure Virtual Machine with ComponentResource | Python"
 h1: "Web Server Using Azure Virtual Machine with ComponentResource"
 linktitle: "Web Server Using Azure Virtual Machine with ComponentResource"
-meta_desc: "Web Server Using Azure Virtual Machine with ComponentResource how-to guide using py"
+meta_desc: "Web Server Using Azure Virtual Machine with ComponentResource How-to Guide using Python"
 no_edit_this_page: true
 cloud: classic-azure
 language: py